marcusyoung/otpr/README.md

 To use otpr you will need a running instance of OTP.

 The purpose of the package is to submit a query to the relevant OTP API resource, parse the OTP response and return useful R objects.
-It does not provide functionality beyond that.
-This is left to the discretion of the user who can, for example, structure and process multiple queries in any desired fashion.
+It is left to the discretion of the user to, for example, structure and process multiple queries in any desired fashion.
 Examples of how to populate an origin-destination matrix are provided in my tutorial:

 *OpenTripPlanner Tutorial - creating and querying your own multi-modal route planner*